sveltinio/components-library/README.md

 # Sveltin Components Library

-## Creafted to be used by Sveltin CLI but definetely usable out of it
+## Crafted to be used by Sveltin based projects but definetely usable out of it

 ### Intro